cynthialmy/cynthialmy.github.io/_posts/2026-03-21-ai-agent-from-api-call-to-system.md

 ## Stage 6: Tool sprawl and context rot

 Adding tools felt great, and each tool unlocked new work.
-Then performance **crept downward**: more failures, uneven quality, “it understands but acts confused.” **Context had rotted**, which matched what I was seeing.
+Then performance **crept downward**: more failures, uneven quality, “it understands but acts confused.”
+The mechanism was straightforward: every tool adds descriptions and invocation patterns; logs and history grow; the model’s attention spreads across a wider, noisier pile. **Context had rotted.**

-Every tool ships with descriptions.
-Tasks got longer.
-History accumulated: prior turns, snippets, code, pasted policy excerpts. **Attention spread across noise.** That is the practical meaning of **context rot** in a product: **too much heterogeneous information competing for the same narrow window**.
+That is the practical meaning of **context rot** in a product: **too much heterogeneous information competing for the same narrow window**, so the useful signal dilutes even when each piece looked reasonable in isolation.

 Anthropic’s [Effective context engineering for AI agents](https://www.anthropic.com/engineering/effective-context-engineering-for-ai-agents) helped here.
 At a high level, context engineering means **for each task class, show the model only what it needs**.